kawakamimoeki/migu/README.md

 # Migu

-Migu is a migration tool for vector databases that lack a well-established migration mechanism.
-It is implemented as a Ruby code base.
+Migu is a plain Ruby code base migration tool for vector databases that lack a well-established migration mechanism.

 ## Installation